 February is American Heart Month

-In Tennessee, heart disease was the number one cause of death in 2011, the most recent year for which data are available.
-Stroke was the number five cause of death in 2011.
-Combined, these diseases took the lives of more than 17,000 Tennesseans in that year alone.
-However, Department of Health data show Tennessee’s death rate for diseases of the heart decreased by 5.2 percent from 2007 to 2011.
+In Tennessee, heart disease was the number one cause of death in 2009, the most recent year for which data are available.
+Stroke was the number five cause of death in 2009.
+Combined, these diseases took the lives of more than 17,000 Tennesseans.
+Additionally, Department of Health data show Tennessee’s death rate for diseases of the heart decreased by 8.8 percent from 2005 to 2009.

-Department of Health data also demonstrate the prevalence of risk factors for heart attack and stroke in Tennessee, including tobacco use, obesity, poor diet and hypertension.
-Figures from the 2011 Behavioral Risk Factor Surveillance System show 23 percent of Tennesseans smoke, more than 66 percent were classified as overweight or obese, more than 38 percent reported having been told by a health professional that their cholesterol is high, and more than 38 percent reported having been told they had high blood pressure.
+Department of Health data also demonstrate the prevalence of risk factors for heart attack and stroke in Tennessee.
+Figures from the 2009 Behavioral Risk Factor Surveillance System show 32.6 percent of adults reported having been told by a healthcare professional that they have high blood pressure.
+In the same survey, 32.9 percent of Tennessee adults reported being told they have high cholesterol.

 Smoking is a contributing factor to high blood pressure, heart attack and stroke.
-Tennesseans who smoke are urged to contact the Tennessee Tobacco QuitLine at 1.800.QUIT.NOW (1.800.784.8669) to enroll in this free service to help kick the habit.
-Smoking cessation services are also available at Tennessee’s county health department clinics, and are offered on a sliding fee scale based on income.
+Tennesseans who smoke are urged to contact the Tennessee Tobacco QuitLine at 1-800-QUIT-NOW (1-800-784-8669) to enroll in this free service help them kick the habit.
+Smoking cessation services are also available at Tennessee’s county health department clinics.
+All patients are screened for tobacco use and asked if they are interested in quitting.
+Those who want to quit are evaluated by medical professionals to determine the best course of treatment to help them stop tobacco use.
+These services are offered on a sliding fee scale based on income.